Music at Rose Hill Primary School

 - Encourages and develops teamwork.

 Children are taught to listen and appraise different works from a variety of eras and styles, from music around the world, Baroque to Ballads, Swing to Soul as well as many other.
 They are supported to compose their own pieces as a group or individually which they then perform.
-There is a great value placed on school performances and these are encouraged by all of the staff who work here.

 I look forward to seeing the children develop their love of music and their enjoyment and appreciation of different genres and musicians.